jianninapinto/jianninapinto/README.md

-# Hello World :earth_americas:,  I'm Jiannina!👋
+# Hello World :earth_americas:,  I'm Jiannina!👋🏾

 <!--
 **jianninapinto/jianninapinto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.